miguelbgouveia/guides/in-review/ruby-ruby-on-rails/response-streams-with-rails-4-and-redis/article.md

 end
 ```

-This solution is based on the idea that the server will know the client has disconnected when it attempts to write to it only to find it's not there.
+This solution is based on the idea that the server will know the client has disconnected when it attempts to write to it only to find it's now there.
 In this case we open up two threads -- one that does our Redis subscription, and another that handles making sure the client is still there.

-If you know of a better way of doing this, I'd love to hear it. **Feel free to post it in the comments section below.**

-Short of using Sinatra, Goliath or another middleware, this is the only way I've found to handle this.
+If you know of a better way of doing this, I'd love to hear it.
+Please post it in the comment section below.
+Short of using Sinatra, Goliath or another middleware this is the only way I've found to handle this.

 ## Closing the Database

-One downside of keeping the connection open is that if you're using [ActiveRecord](http://guides.rubyonrails.org/active_record_basics.html), that connection will not be releasetd until the request is complete.
-But there is a workaround to this issue.
+One downside of keeping the connection open is that if you're using ActiveRecord, that connection will not be released until the request is complete.
 During the Redis subscribe phase, if you don't need to keep that connection open, you can return the current connection to the `connection_pool`.

 ```ruby
 ActiveRecord::Base.connection_pool.release_connection
 ```

-If you set this up to run in a `before` filter, and do all database communications prior to this command, you shouldn't run into database connection limits.
+If you set this up to run in a `before` filter, and do any database communication before that, you shouldn't run into database connection limits.

 ## Update

-For an example of how this technique is used, read the post on [Teaching iOS 7 at Code School](/articles/teaching-ios7-at-codeschool/), which details the user experience that can be achieved using response streams.
+For an example of how this technique is used, read the post on [Teaching iOS 7 at Code School](/articles/teaching-ios7-at-codeschool/).
+This post details the user experience that can be achieved using response streams.